jquant/jai-sdk/docs/source/applications.rst

 Applications
 ############

-Here are some applications developed using the basic perations, to allow a more direct approach to the specific goals listed bellow.
+Here are some applications developed using the basic operations, to allow a more direct approach to the specific goals listed bellow.
 They should work as standalone without the need of any of the basic operations

 *********************************
 Matching values from two datasets